CIDARLAB/3DuF/README.md

 - Use `Edit Border` to import a DXF border/outline into the current design canvas.
 - The main design interchange format for full-device load/save remains 3DuF JSON.

+Neptune / Parchmint interoperability notes:
-Neptune LFR user-designed parts (`DIYCOMPONENT`) load as built-in black-box placeholders, so they remain visible without a custom library entry.
+- Neptune LFR user-designed parts (`DIYCOMPONENT`) load as built-in black-box placeholders, so they remain visible without a custom library entry.
+- Component `position` is stored as the geometric / rotation center.
+PORT, VIA, and VALVE glyphs draw at that center.
+- FLOW and CONTROL layers from Parchmint open on the **same physical level** in the layer toolbar (not as separate levels).
+- Older JSON is filled with missing library defaults so newly added parameters still appear in settings.
+- Broken valve maps are skipped instead of aborting the whole load; failed Neptune `postMessage` loads show an alert with the error.

 ## Component Library